OGCMetOceanDWG/ogcapi-records-metocean-bp/README.md

-# ogcapi-records-metocean-bp
+# MetOcean Best Practices for OGC API - Records

-MetOcean best practices for OGC API - Records
+This repository is a working area in support of Best Practices for OGC API - Records implementation within the MetOcean community.